drawsmcgraw/tacticalprogramming/content/kubernetes-cluster-autoscaling-in-tkg.md

 And we're back down to three worker nodes.

 What about changing these configs?
-While there's not a direct knob to dial, this is all using Cluster API, so there's way to do that as well.
+While there's not a direct knob to dial, this is all using Cluster API, so there's a way to do that as well.

 ## Edit Min/Max Node Configurations

 Since this solution is based on Cluster API, we can jump into the management cluster and edit the Annotations for our Machine Deployment that's part of our workload cluster.
-Need a refresher on the concept?
+Need a refresher on Machine Deployments?
 See [the relevant section in the Cluster API docs](https://cluster-api.sigs.k8s.io/user/concepts.html#machinedeployment).

 Let's find, and edit, our Machine Deployment.